Physiotherapy in the Calgary Downtown Core

-Electrotherapy treatments may include class IV laser, ultrasound, TENS (Transcutaneous Electronic Nerve Stimulation), or shockwave therapy in Calgary.
+Electrotherapy treatments may include class IV laser, shockwave therapy, ultrasound, or TENS (Transcutaneous Electronic Nerve Stimulation).
 These therapies help reduce scar tissue, decrease pain, reduce inflammation, improve circulation and promote healing.
 That way, you can get back to feeling your best faster.

 Acupuncture and Gunn IMS